With every new update, Android privacy features in USA always get plenty of attention from privacy-conscious users and the whole Android community.

 This feature was first introduced in 2014 and required almost zero effort for initiation

-To enable this feature on your Android device.
+To enable this feature on your Android device in USA.
 Perform the steps below:

 - Go to Android phone settings.